 Hell: Hell in the series aren't often the fire and brimstone of myth.
 It constantly shifts and shapes to accomodate to different kinds of sinners.
 So everyone has his/her own Hell.
-If you think you'll like Hell because you like fire, Hell is't that kind to make sure you WILL NOT LIKE IT.
+If you think you'll like Hell because you like fire, well guess what, Hell isn't that generous to make sure you WILL NOT LIKE IT.

 Hoist by His Own Petard: When Nergal visits John in the hospital to get him to help in bringing down the Resurrection Crusaders, he brags about being the demon that screwed John over in Newcastle, thus letting slip what that demon's real name was.
 John catches the slip-up and files the information away for later use when he's in a better position to take advantage of it.

 Played with in one arc.
 John makes a deal with a bunch of demons to get a little girl's soul back.
 The summoning takes place in an old church, so they're trapped in the circle.
 Which is when John brings in the other party to the deal, an Aztec death god who, having been around for longer than Christianity, has no problem with the holy nature of the church, and starts eating the demons.